New Research Suggests the Appendix Has a Purpose After All

 Re: (Score:2)

+Yeah...
+Mine went out on me some years back.
+Not to get TOO gross, but I have had lower GI issues ever since.

+Hell, maybe with this knowledge in mind maybe they can treat appendicitis and use a little bit of stem cells to restore a grown replacement.

-White Blood Cells, part of the Immune System (Score:4, Informative)
+Consider the source (Score:4, Informative)

 You mean to tell me that something attached to other organs, that has blood vessels, that has metabolizing and reproducing cells, that has multiple cell types, that has nerve endings, actually has a purpose?
 Gee whiz next thing you'll be telling me that the tailbone has no function and we'd be A-OK if instead of something hitting your tailbone it hits the end of your spinal cord directly instead.